Boxing career of Manny Pacquiao: Pacquiao vs. Bradley III

 Top Rank promoter Bob Arum said Pacquiao's next opponents were to be either Terence Crawford, Lucas Matthysse or Kell Brook.
 There was also speculation that Amir Khan would be another possible foe.

 Boxing fans were surprised when Pacquiao and his camp chose to challenge Timothy Bradley in a rubber match on April 9, 2016, at the MGM Grand Garden Arena in Las Vegas for the WBO International welterweight title.
 According to Pacquiao, this was to be his last fight as a professional.

 On February 22, Philippine senatorial candidate Walden Bello asked the Commission of Elections (COMELEC) to cancel Pacquiao's fight against Bradley, because it will give the boxer-politician free publicity, violating the Republic Act 9006 or the Fair Elections Act.
 The fight will fall in the 90-day national candidates campaign period for the national elections.
 Arum said in an interview that the fight's cancellation is not yet an option and stated that there is no conflict-of-interest between the fight and Pacquiao's senatorial campaign.

-Prior to this bout, Pacquiao and Bradley were regarded as the two most accomplished and best welterweights in the world by the Transnational Boxing Rankings Board, BoxingScene and ESPN and two top-five best pound-for-pound fighters.
-Pacquiao won the match via unanimous decision to capture the vacant WBO International and lineal welterweight titles.
-This makes him the only fighter in history to win lineal championships in five different weight classes.
-In addition, Pacquiao became only the third fighter in boxing history to win three lineal crowns in the divisions alternatively referred to as the "original", "major" or "glamour'" divisions (flyweight, featherweight and welterweight), joining the exclusive club of Bob Fitzsimmons and Henry Armstrong who have won a legitimate world championship in three of the original eight weight divisions.
+Pacquiao won the match via unanimous decision to capture the vacant WBO International title.
 After the match, Pacquiao said, "As of now, I am retired" and later shared "I'm going to go home and think about it.
 I want to be with my family.
 I want to serve the people."